The Great Gama: Match with Stanislaus Zbyszko

 He was pitted against world champion Stanislaus Zbyszko and the bout was set for 10 September 1910.
 Zbyszko was then regarded among the premier wrestlers in the world; and he would then take on the mammoth challenge of India's feared Great Gama, an undefeated champion who had been unsuccessful in his attempts to lure Frank Gotch into a match.
 And so, on 10 September 1910, Zbyszko faced the Great Gama in the finals of the John Bull World Championships in London.
 The match was worth £250 in prize money and the John Bull Belt.
 Within a minute, Zbyszko was taken down and remained in that position for the remaining 2 hours and 35 minutes of the match.
 There were a few brief moments when Zbyszko would get up, but he just ended back down in his previous position.
 Through this defensive strategy of hugging the mat in order to nullify Great Gama's greatest strengths, Zbyszko wrestled the Indian legend to a draw after nearly three hours of grappling, though Zbyszko's lack of tenacity angered many of the fans in attendance.

 Nevertheless, Zbyszko still became one of the few wrestlers to ever meet the Great Gama without going down in defeat; The two men were set to face each other again on 17 September 1910.
 On that date, Zbyszko failed to show up and Gama was announced the winner by default.
 He was awarded the prize and the John Bull Belt.
-Receiving this belt entitled Gama to be called Rustam-e-Zamana or World Champion but not the lineal champion of the world as he hadn't defeated Zbyszko in the ring.
+Receiving this belt entitled Gama to be called Rustam-e-Zaman or World Champion but not the lineal champion of the world as he hadn't defeated Zbyszko in the ring.

 Bouts against American and European champions

-During this tour Gama defeated some of the most respected grapplers in the world, "Doc" Benjamin Roller of the United States, Maurice Deriaz of Switzerland, Johann Lemm (the European Champion) of Switzerland, and Jesse Peterson (World Champion) from Sweden.
+During this tour, Gama defeated some of the most respected grapplers in the world, "Doc" Benjamin Roller of the United States, Maurice Deriaz of Switzerland, Johann Lemm (the European Champion) of Switzerland, and Jesse Peterson (World Champion) from Sweden.
 In the match against Roller, Gama threw "Doc" 13 times in the 15-minute match.
 Gama now issued a challenge to the rest of those who laid claim to the World Champion's Title, including Japanese Judo champion Taro Miyake, George Hackenschmidt of Russia and Frank Gotch of the United States – each declined his invitation to enter the ring to face him.
 At one point, to face some type of competition, Gama offered to fight twenty English wrestlers, one after another.
 He announced that he would defeat all of them or pay out prize money, but still no one would take up his challenge.